Intermediate5 min read

 • Going deeper on key design lives in single-table design; for when a subtree read needs an index instead of the base table, see GSI vs. LSI.

 Build the begins_with key condition with the Expression Builder, then download DynoTable to run these prefix queries against your own tables and watch a subtree come back in path order.
+(And the self-JOIN you left behind in SQL?
+DynoTable's SQL Workbench still runs it when you need it.)

 Updated